 IBI CCF, which has been active since 2014, is Israel’s first and largest fund involved in consumer credit in the US, which is done using a P2P platform.
 It is an investment channel with relatively low fluctuation, even during times of crisis.
 The loans are short term and highly diversified, according to numerous parameters, including the area in which the borrower lives, the borrower’s occupation, etc. The fund uses a technology platform that was developed by IBI Investment House, through which it locates, examines and selects the loans in which it invests.
 Through e-commerce arenas, the fund acquires US consumer loans with a high credit score.

 IBI Alternative Investment Funds

 IBI alternative investment funds offer a variety of alternative investment solutions in Israel and overseas, in a diverse array of fields, including income-producing real estate in the US, short-term credit backed by real estate assets in Israel, consumer credit in the US and more.
-Alternative investment funds continue to gain momentum as a way to increase diversification and distribution of an investment portfolio, as they are generally characterized by a low correlation with the negotiable investment portfolios that are an important part of allocation and they can help reduce the fluctuation of the property portfolio and reduce its exposure to the ups and downs on the capital market.
+Alternative investment funds continue to gain momentum as a way to increase diversification and distribution of an investment portfolio, and they can help reduce the fluctuation of the property portfolio and reduce its exposure to the ups and downs on the capital market.

 Our Alternative Investment Solutions